DeusArcana/100-days-of-code/log.md

 - Currently working on Technical Documentation Challenge in [FreeCodeCamp](https://freecodecamp.org)
 - Still writing the actual documentation, I found how to highlight text within the `code` tag

+### Day 34: March 16, 2019

+- Currently working on Technical Documentation Challenge in [FreeCodeCamp](https://freecodecamp.org)
+- Still writing the actual documentation, half of the work is done